rigelHadushiDev/job-eval-backend-spring/README.md

 # CodePioneers Career Portal – Spring Boot Backend (API)

 **AI-Powered Recruitment Platform**
-Applicants submit their CVs, and recruiters compare candidates side by side, aided by an AI-powered FastAPI microservice that scores every applicant in real time using a semantic BERT model and custom matching algorithms.
+Applicants build their profiles by entering details about their education, work experience, projects, skills, and languages.
+After applying, an AI-powered FastAPI microservice acts as the initial screening layer, scoring each applicant in real time using advanced data science algorithms and a Sentence Transformer model to evaluate their suitability for the job, helping recruiters focus on the most promising candidates first.---

----

 ## Table of Contents